pydio/cells/common/log/README.md

 ## Conventions

-- it is idiomatic in Go to write error message that start with a lower case letter and ends with no points.
+- it is idiomatic in Go to write error message that start with a lower case letter and do not end with a punctuation mark.